National Black Sisters' Conference

 The National Black Sisters' Conference (NBSC) is an association of Black Catholic religious sisters and nuns based in the United States.

 Founding

 It was founded in Pittsburgh in 1968 by then-Mercy Sister M. Martin de Porres Grey, following her exclusion from the inaugural meeting of the National Black Catholic Clergy Caucus earlier that same year.
 Grey led the conference until her departure from religious life in 1974.

 Harriet Tubman Award

-Each year at the Black Catholic Joint Conference of Black sisters, priests and brothers, seminarians, and deacons and their wives, the NBSC awards the Harriet Tubman Award to a Black sister who "through her ministry is an advocate for Black people".
+The Harriet Tubman Award is given to the women of NBSC.
+Harriet Tubman was called to be a Moses of her people.
+Each year, NBSC recognizes and honors one of its members who through her ministry is an advocate for Black people.
+She has a strong identity within the Black community.
+She is responding to the call to be a Moses to her people.